diegomrobledo679/open-interpreter-ts/README.md

 There's also **List Available Tools** to print all registered tool names with descriptions.
 There's also **List Supported Languages** to see which programming languages the interpreter can execute.
+There's also **List Environment Variables** to display relevant configuration values using the `listEnvironmentVariables` tool.

 You can list all available tools with `--list-tools` or by setting `LIST_TOOLS=true`.
 You can list supported languages with `--list-languages` or `LIST_LANGUAGES=true`.